TregubArtem/acromineTestProject/README.md

 ### Requirements
 * Use the following API http://www.nactem.ac.uk/software/acromine/rest.html
 * Project must be written in Native Android and Kotlin
-* Use MVVM architecture and Data binding
+* Use MVVM architecture and Jetpack Compose
 * You can use any third-party component for networking module
 * Basic testcases should be added
 * Handle all the possible error cases